• Skip to primary navigation

 As a culinary herb, rosemary is often paired with fish, pork or lamb.
 I find that garden rosemary grown at home is stronger than the store-bought kind, so use it sparingly until you get the hang of using fresh rosemary in your dishes.
 It’s probably strong because the volatile oils, the oils that give rosemary its fresh pine-like scent, are unspoiled in live sprigs.

-The ancients used rosemary as a medicinal herb, and the oil essences are popular among those who use topical essential oils for healing.
+The ancients used rosemary as a healing herb, and the oil essences are popular among those who use topical essential oils for healing.
 Rosemary preparations have been used for centuries as a hair tonic, and are said to stimulate the hair follicles.
 If you enjoy the smell of rosemary, hair care products that include rosemary may be fun to try.

 My Plans to Grow Rosemary this Year